 More comprehensive assessments, Program Area Review (PAR) and Service Area Review (SAR) reports, are completed once every five years by each unit.
 As these are rotated, each year approximately 20% of College units complete a PAR or SAR report.
-Current and older PAR and SAR reports are found on the T drive at:
+Current and older PAR and SAR reports are found on SharePoint in the #Assessment folder.